-Vancouver’s bar scene ranges from high-end and glamorous, to alternative gathering spots for the alternative and the arts community, to micro-distilleries.
-Here are the 10 best bars in Vancouver, Canada.
+Vancouver’s bar scene includes everything from high-end and glamorous spots to unique gathering places for the arts community to micro-distilleries.
+Here are the 10 best bars in this vibrant Canadian city.

-Set in a dark, intimate basement, Guilt & Co is the perfect scene for those looking for a bar and live music venue.
-It has a friendly, alternative vibe.
-So, head down with old friends or with the intention of making new ones and listen to local musicians.
-Whiskey lovers should try their Holy Smoke cocktail, featuring Bulleit Bourbon, Laphroaig whiskey and black tea, for a combination just as sultry as their cabaret nights.
-Be sure to check their calendar website for a list of upcoming live acts.
+Guilt and Co., set in a dark, intimate basement, is the perfect scene for those looking for a bar and a live-music venue.
+It has a friendly, alternative vibe, so head down with old friends or make new ones and listen to local musicians.
+Try its Valerie cocktail for a combination just as sultry as its cabaret nights.
+Be sure to check the bar’s online calendar for a list of upcoming live acts.

-The Diamond is one of Vancouver’s top-rated cocktail bars.
-The interior is watched over by an appropriately glittering chandelier in the center of the room, enclosed by industrial red-brick walls.
-Drinks are served in crystal glasses.
-Despite the elegance, the bar comes complete with a friendly, casual, neighborhood atmosphere.
-Located in the Gastown district, this place has drinks ranging from the ‘delicate’ to the ‘notorious’ to cocktail classics.
-Starting a night out with their Buck Buck Mule, made with London dry gin and Fino sherry, is highly recommended.
+The Diamond is one of Vancouver’s top-rated cocktail bars, with an appropriately glittering chandelier in the center of the room and industrial, red-brick walls.
+In this Gastown district spot, drinks come in crystal glasses, and despite the elegance, it has a friendly, casual, neighborhood atmosphere.
+Starting a night out with its Buck Buck mule (gin, fino sherry, lime, cucumber and ginger beer) is highly recommended.

-The oldest bar on West Broadway, The Fringe Cafe‘s bohemian, European spirit is exuded in their open mic music and poetry nights.
-Decorated with flyers and posters advertising for local arts events, this bar and cafe caters to individuals looking for Vancouver’s creative scene and for like-minded locals.
-Sit back with a Canadian beer and feel at home in this laid-back space.
-Enjoy the relaxed, unpretentious art community vibe that Fringe has consistently offered since its foundation in 1990.
+The Fringe Cafe is the oldest bar on West Broadway, and its bohemian, European spirit is exuded in its open-mic music and poetry nights.
+Adorned with flyers and posters advertising local art events, this bar-cafe caters to individuals looking for Vancouver’s creative scene and like-minded locals.
+Sit back with a Canadian beer while enjoying the relaxed, unpretentious art-community vibe that Fringe has consistently offered since its foundation in 1990.